 Once you have found the right package and applied all your selection criteria, you are ready to sign on the line.
 Having all your preparation done means you can have confidence in your decision.
 Your broker should have already prepared you for what to expect at the signing of the deal.

 10. Manage The Transition

 Make sure that you can comfortably pay for your current rent or rates while you are waiting to move into your new home.
-Most builders have a guaranteed build time, and this should be included in your financial calculations.

 In a few months time, you should be a proud home owner.
 Now you just have to unpack and find that remote control!